← Back to the Academy Logout from Alpaca Access

 Confirmation 60+ days Ultrasound for definitive confirmation

-• Single Births: Twins extremely rare in alpacas
+• Single births: twins are extremely rare in alpacas

-• Body Condition: Keep pregnant females on heavy side - lose weight nursing
+• Body condition: keep pregnant females on the heavy side, as they lose weight nursing

-• Location: Keep close to house for easy observation in final weeks
+• Location: keep close to the house for easy observation in final weeks

 Birth Preparation & Process